davidossss/Minecraft-But-Viewers-Control-My-World/README.md

    - `port_rcon` – RCON port (leave as default if unchanged, must be without quotes!)
    - `password_rcon` – RCON password (must be in quotes!)
 4. Optional settings (adjust as desired):
    - `language` — the language of the program (en-US and ru-RU are available).
-   - `currency` – currency in alfa-3 format
    - `sendCommandFeedback` – sends executed commands to Minecraft chat (better to disable for aesthetics).
    - `send_donate_info_in_minecraft_chat` – sends donation info to Minecraft chat (who donated and how much).
    - `findLastSmaller` – if enabled (default), the program will look for the last smaller "donation" in the `donations` folder.
 For example, if there are `25.txt` and `35.txt` and a user donates 30, `25.txt` will be executed.
 If disabled, donations not matching exact amounts will be ignored.